 This app can be used for hill reps, or for outings where you will have several long climbs.
 From 10 meters ascended continuously, the watch will record a lap and display specific data for that climb.

-Next we have the automatic laps for “Loop”.
-What is a “Loop”?
-It's a lap marked automatically when passing through the same place.
-For example every 400m on an the track, or going around the same course, for example running on a cross circuit.
+Next we have the automatic "Loop" laps.
+What is a "Loop"?
+It is a lap marked automatically when passing through the same place.
+For example, every 400m on an athletics track, or going around the same course, for example running on a cross country course.